rdsea/bigdataplatforms/tutorials/consistency/README.md

 The analyzing the trace to understand how Cassandra handles queries

 Note:
-> You can capture log of the trace for later study by using CAPUTE:
+> You can capture log of the trace for later study by using CAPTURE:
 > cqlsh> CAPTURE
 > cqlsh> CAPTURE '/home/yourhome/cse4640-trace.csv';